 2.1 Outcomes from the Fitness for Purpose exercise highlighted the need to improve the commissioning capabilities of PCTs.
 This was also supported by the outcomes of the Prime Minister's Delivery Unit report on Commissioning published in May 2007.
 The report made a number of recommendations, in particular that a more compelling narrative was needed about the future of commissioning along with strong clinical leadership and a programme of support for PCTs as well as the need for PCT Boards to primarily focus on commissioning.
-The DoH equally recognised that its systems do not focus on commission has a 20% focus on commissioning.
+The DoH equally recognised that its systems do not focus on commissioning.
+For example the annual health check by the Healthcare Commission has a 20% focus on commissioning.
 As a result the DoH realised a new management cycle was needed, including a new Operating Framework, improved planning and a robust performance management and assurance system.